Philadelphia, Main Line, and Ardmore, Pennsylvania Cosmetic Dentistry

 The most common and painful TMD symptom is headaches that seem to the sufferer like migraines.
 If you have such headaches and have been to several physicians in a fruitless search for permanent pain relief, your headaches may be TMD headaches rather than migraines.
 Most people, including most doctors, never think of a headache as having a dental cause.

-Dr. Marshall is a fully qualified neuromuscular dentist and has invested in the best technology for diagnosing and treating TMD.
-If you wonder whether you might have TMD, it would be worthwhile to see a neuromuscular dentist to rule it out.
+Dr. Marshall is a fully qualified Physiologic dentist and has invested in the best technology for diagnosing and treating TMD.
+If you wonder whether you might have TMD, it would be worthwhile to see a Physiologic dentist to rule it out.
 If Dr. Marshall finds that you do indeed have a misaligned bite causing your pain, you will be on the road to permanent pain relief.

 How can cosmetic dentistry practices treat TMD?